The UoPeople CompSci Curriculum Guide

 UNIV 1001

 This is a mandatory course you take about the perils of cheating, how to organize your time and how to study.
-Many students cut+paste their assignments and were banned in the courses I took don't be one of those students.
+Many students cut+paste their assignments, use chatgpt or grok and were banned in the courses I took don't be one of those students.

 Studying